6.4 Examples of Process Modeling

 Example 6.7 (Direct Process Interaction) Consider modeling the interaction between a soccer mom and her daughter.
 The soccer mom has a daughter who plays forward on a soccer team.
 The game day proceeds as follows.
 First, the mom drives the daughter to the game.
 The drive takes 30 minutes.
 After arriving to the field, the daughter exits the mini-van, which takes 2 minutes.
 After the daughter exits the van, the mom departs to run some errands, meanwhile the daughter plays soccer.
 The mom’s errands take approximately 45 minutes.
 The soccer game takes approximately 60 minutes.
 If the mom returns from the errands before the game ends, the mom waits patiently to pick up her daughter to go home.
 If the game ends, before the mom returns, the daughter waits patiently for the mom to return.
 Once the mother and daughter are together, the daughter loads up her soccer gear and enters the van.
 This loading time takes 2 minutes.
 After all is loaded, the happy mom and daughter drive home, which takes 30 minutes.

-We can build a process model for this situation and use the suspend()
+We can build a process model for this situation and use instances of the Suspension

-functions within the implementation.
-The key to implementing this situation is to have variables that indicate the current state of the entity and to share the references of the entities.
+class within the implementation.
+The key to implementing this situation is to capture the suspensions and to share the references of the entities.
 Let’s start with the mom’s process.
 The following code shows the mom’s process with extensive print statements added to illustrate the interaction.

 val momProcess = process {